gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.execname=[STRING]

-This syntax specifies the executable name that will be passed as the first argument to the executable.
-If the executable name is not specified in the manifest, the PAL will use the URI of the executable or manifest as the first argument when executing the executable.
-This is used when the manifest is given as the first argument to the PAL loader.
+This syntax specifies the executable name that will be passed as the first argument (`argv[0]`) to the executable.
+If the executable name is not specified in the manifest, the PAL will use the URI of the executable or the manifest -- depending on whether the executable or the manifest is given as the first argument to the PAL loader -- as `argv[0]` when running the executable.

 ### Environment Variables